vasilisp/inez/README.md

 of `LD_LIBRARY_PATH`.

 `inez.opt` accepts a single argument for the input program.
 Some examples can be found under `frontend/examples`.
-A [short introduction to our superset of OCaml][langintro] is also available.

 [jsgithub]: http://janestreet.github.io/
 [scip]: http://scip.zib.de/download.shtml